arancia313/ARK-4-A3/README.md

 #### Installation On PS Vita

 There are two types of installation on PS Vita.
 You can use either one or both.
-<br>Stanalone works on top of the original unmodified pspemu.
+<br>Standalone works on top of the original unmodified pspemu.
 <br>You an also run ARK within Adrenaline to achieve a Hybrid CFW.